By Karine Vandenborre

 Need help with your leading skills?

 Not sure where to begin?
 Or need help with leading your horse in a mindful, and confident way?
-Have a look at the Horsefulness groundwork Program.

 In the module about lead exercises you'll find 15 videos covering the ins and outs of the 3 lead positions: leading from the lead position, the partner position, and the drive position.